Are Your Home Heating Needs in The Right Hands?

 Your heating system should be relatively quiet.
 An obvious sound of rumbling, squeaking, and rattles aren’t normal and may indicate a mechanical problem that should be looked into.

 Many of these common furnace repair issues can be prevented with regular and ongoing maintenance of your system.
 Annual furnace maintenance and inspections can prevent unexpected problems and breakdowns and help your system run more efficiently.

 If your furnace repair costs more than half of the cost of a new unit, it’s worth investing in a new HVAC system.
-Installing a new furnace in your New Albany, IN home is not a DIY project.
+Installing a new furnace in your New Albany, IN, home is not a DIY project.
 Even the most experienced handyman should consult a professional contractor for installing any type of furnace.
 The main reason for this is the hazards involved in HVAC installation.
-There are four main hazards that require professional care for new heating system installation:
+Four main hazards require professional care for new heating system installation:

 - Chemical Use: Freon is the name for a class of chemicals called chlorofluorocarbons or CFCs, used mainly in refrigeration and air conditioning.
-Breathing in these fumes in order to get high can be very risky, even fatal.
-Our New Albany, IN furnace repair experts are trained and prepared with equipment to safely work with these chemicals.
+Breathing in these fumes to get high can be very risky, even fatal.
+Our New Albany, IN, furnace repair experts are trained and prepared with equipment to safely work with these chemicals.

 - Accidental Fires: If you’re replacing a badly maintained unit, or dealing with lots of debris around the unit, it can add strain on your electrical system.
 A furnace repair expert is trained to look for these hazards and omit them before, during, and after the installation process.

 - Gas Leaks: Natural gas furnaces are the most popular type of furnace repair.
 Where there is natural gas, there is also Carbon Monoxide (CO), which is a colorless, odorless, tasteless gas.
 Our professionally trained contractors in New Albany, IN, understand how to detect the presence of CO and keep your home and family safe.